quicwg/wg-materials/ietf102/minutes.md

 Not many changes here but little controversy, so little attention

-manageability: suraces the protocols' wire images presnet to devices on the path
+manageability: surfaces the protocols' wire images present to devices on the path

 goal: provide a guide to QUIC's wire image for operators/management vendors without making them read the whole transport spec